plk/biber/README.md

 This program is distributed in the hope that it will be useful, but without any warranty; without even the implied warranty of merchantability or fitness for a particular purpose.

+## AUTHOR/MAINTAINER

+The current maintainer is Philip Kime, originally conceived by François Charette.